madeirasquared/shanti-mathias/ideas.md

 _the climate_

 How am I letting climate change reshape my imagination?
+What community networks around me can I be part of, since I believe community connection is a key part of resilience?

 _fermentation_

 What should I do to make better water kefir?
+Could I make a stronger natural dye by fermenting walnuts?

 _reading_

-How can I be so compelled by what other people read?
+What makes me listen to a recommendation?
 What are the South Asian books, especially novels, which I should read?
-What does it mean to 'have' to read something?
+What does it mean to 'have' to read something? _2025 update: am experimenting with finding some answers to this by going a year without reading books by Americans... don't worry Americans I still read lots of your journalism..._

 _reporting_